-Today’s post comes from Eva Paleczny, Learning & Education Leader with Ontario Parks.
+Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

-On my drive to work one morning, I noticed a bunch of Mourning Doves sitting in a row along an electrical line.
-As I continued driving, I wondered why birds gather in groups like that…are they being social?
+On my drive to work one morning last month, I noticed a bunch of Mourning Doves sitting in a row along an electrical line.
+As I continued driving, I wondered why birds gather in groups like that.
+Are they being social?
 Is it advantageous to their survival?

 Birds are among the most commonly seen wildlife in our parks and cities, yet probably among the most difficult to observe and identify, due to their intricate colour patterns, quick movements, and ability to stay hidden from view.
 Not to mention the HUGE variety of bird species out there!